Bulk Upload WooCommerce Product Photos from Your Phone

 Organization Strategies

-- Use a media folder plugin — WordPress does not natively support folders in the Media Library, but plugins like FileBird or Real Media Library add folder functionality.
+- WordPress does not natively support folders in the Media Library, but plugins like FileBird or Real Media Library add folder functionality.
 You can organize images by product category, season, or any structure that makes sense for your store.

 For a comprehensive look at Media Library management, including advanced organization and bulk editing techniques, see our WordPress Media Library guide.